ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

-As Chairman, I consider the operation of the Board as a whole and the performance of the directors individually.
-The directors attend seminars from time to time and have regular updates at Board meetings to assist with training and awareness of compliance issues facing boards of quoted companies.
-Board evaluations have historically been undertaken annually although, during 2017, it was not considered appropriate due to the reverse takeover of Ecuphar NV and resulting changes to the composition of the Board.
-In future, the Board intends to continue to carry out a board evaluation process annually, to consider its performance over the previous year.
-The process for 2018 will be informed by a detailed questionnaire completed by each director.
-The responses will be analysed and fed back to the Board with a written plan to implement actions and recommendations.
+As Chairman, I consider the operation of the Board as a whole and the performance of the Directors individually.
+The Directors attend seminars from time to time and have regular updates at Board meetings to assist with training and awareness of compliance issues facing boards of quoted companies.
+Following the reverse takeover of Ecuphar NV in 2017 and resulting changes to the composition of the Board, the Board has re-established its annual board evaluation process.
+This involves the completion of a detailed questionnaire completed by each Director, the responses to which have been analysed and fed back to the Board with planned implementation of actions and recommendations.

-Appointments to the Board will be on merit, but with due consideration to the need for diversity on the Board.
-All appointments will be made to complement the existing balance of skills and experience on the Board.
+Appointments to the Board are made on merit, but with due consideration to the need for diversity on the Board.
+All appointments are made to complement the existing balance of skills and experience on the Board.

 The Company operates an open and inclusive culture and this is reflected in the way that the Board conducts itself.
 The Non-Executive Directors attend the Company’s offices and other Company events.
 With a relatively small employee base, such interactions mean it is relatively straightforward for the Board to promote and assess the desired corporate culture.
-That said, we recognise this is an area for development, and we intend to further develop our assessment of the recognition of our corporate culture and ethical values during the course of the year.
+We do, however, recognise this is an area for continuing development, and we intend to further develop our assessment of the recognition of our corporate culture and ethical values going forwards.